-Take a look at loan originations for commercial real estate properties in New York City in the second quarter and you’ll find something unusual: The quarter’s biggest loans aren’t just big, they’re astronomically big.
+Take a look at loan origination for commercial real estate properties in New York City in the second quarter and you’ll find something unusual: The quarter’s biggest loans aren’t just big, they’re astronomically big.
 And the size of those loans appears to be masking what would otherwise look like a decline in NYC loan origination for the quarter.

 Take the General Motors Building at 767 Fifth Ave., the office tower that is home to Apple’s flagship Fifth Avenue store, currently under renovation, and marked by the distinctive glass Apple cube slated to return to its position outside the GM Building once renovations are completed next year.
 The property was refinanced in June in a $2.3 billion loan originated by a group of banks including Morgan Stanley, Wells Fargo, Citigroup and Deutsche Bank, the quarter’s leading NYC loan originator, according to CrediFi’s Q2 report on NYC lending.
 However, the list of banks does not include any lenders that may have submitted a loan after origination.